-Staten Island Support Magistrates will usually use a mathematical formula for determining the amounts of basic child support obligations and payments.
-The formula is based upon the income of the parties, as well as percentages applied based upon the number of children, using the published Child Support Guidelines.
+Staten Island Support Magistrates will usually use a mathematical formula for determining the amounts of basic child payments and other child support obligations , such as child care and health insurance payments.
+The formula for basic child support is based upon the income of the parties, as well as percentages applied based upon the number of children, using the published Child Support Guidelines.

 Applying the Child Support Guidelines does become much more complicated when the combined gross income of the parents, less Social Security, Medicare, and local taxes, is more than around $160,000.

-There can also be other complex issues involving modification of previous child support orders, day care, overtime pay, self-employment income, and private school and college tuition, just to name a few.
-These issues may require you to hire an affordable Staten Island attorney with experience in handling child support cases to protect your rights and interests.
+Sometimes other complex issues come up, involving modification of previous child support orders, day care, overtime pay, self-employment income, and private school and college tuition, just to name a few.
+These issues may require you to hire an affordable Staten Island attorney with experience in handling child support cases in order to protect your rights and interests.

 The Most Common Child Support Cases are Modification And Enforcement Cases